AETHER-ENGINEERS/ChatGPT-Based-OS/README.md

 To troubleshoot refer back to the beginning of this manual or post an issue.
 Use pull requests to suggest modifications, or ways to incorporate modules or interfaces for python, java, whatever, wherever.
 Contribute whatever you see fit and let's make this new OS sparkle :)

+Append Patch 0.4 to your prompts and then you're done!

 EVERYTHING ABOVE THE NEXT LINE MUST REMAIN IN THE README.md OR NO SUPPORT CAN BE OFFERED.
 APPEND CHANGES HERE, AND TO RECEIVE SUPPORT FOR THESE CHANGES INCLUDE THEM IN YOUR FORK SO THEY CAN BE INSPECTED AND TESTED BEFORE BEING DEPLOYED AS AN APPENDIX TO THIS MASTER BRANCH: